tacobayle/ansibleAviLscCloud/README.md

 # aviLscCloud

 ## Goals
-Ansible playbooks to configure Avi LSC Cloud and VS.
+Ansible playbooks to configure Avi LSC Cloud and VS. (Arp or native scaling use case)

 ## Prerequisites:
 1. Make sure the controller is available at the IP defined in vars/creds.json